funkygao/blogassets/blog/ElasticSearch.md

   - Any docs in the in-memory buffer are written to a new segment
   - The buffer is cleared
-  - A commit point is written to disk
+  - A commit point is written to disk commit point is a file that contains list of segments ready for search
   - The filesystem cache is flushed with an fsync
   - The old translog is deleted
 - commit